bchtips/bchtips/notes.md

 ## reddit.js
 - set tip amount box, unit select, reply textarea to browser default like Send button, make sure tip box looks good on variety of subreddit styles
-- use multi-ajax to run updateRate and updateUtxos at same time
 - cancel reply if empty when cancel tip
 - refresh open tabs when extension reloads so storage continues working